Cassils (artist): Becoming an Image

 In 2012, Cassils commenced a new body of work called Becoming An Image, originally conceived as a site-specific work for the ONE National Gay & Lesbian Archives in Los Angeles, the oldest active LGBTQ archive in the United States.
 Becoming an Image has been exhibited widely, including: Material Traces: Time and Gesture in Contemporary Art curated by Amelia Jones (2013); The Edgy Woman Festival in Montreal, Canada (2013); SPILL International Performance Festival in London, Fierce Festival in Birmingham, UK.
-(2013); in Cassils' solo exhibitions BODY OF WORK, at Ronald Feldman Fine Arts in New York and Cassils: Compositions at Trinity Square Video in Toronto.Becoming an Image has received significant positive critical reception. and written about by Jennifer Doyle and David Getsy.
+(2013); in Cassils' solo exhibitions BODY OF WORK, at Ronald Feldman Fine Arts in New York and Cassils: Compositions at Trinity Square Video in Toronto.Becoming an Image is a multi-medium work, beginning with a performance piece by Cassils.
+First performed in 2012, the artist brings viewers into a darkened room, where within sits a 2,000 pound block of wet clay.
+As the performance begins, all light in the room will be darkened until the only sensory input comes from the sounds of Cassils utilizing their physical training to attack the clay.
+This attack is intermittently lit by camera flashes.
+The newly shaped clay is displayed for the remainder of time Becoming an Image is exhibited, accompanied by Ghost, a four channel sound installation which recreates the sounds of exertion created by Cassils during the performance, the four channels allowing the disembodied sounds to seemingly move around the listener.
+In more recent iterations of Becoming an Image, previous images of Cassils performing the pieces are installed within the exhibit.Becoming an Image has received significant positive critical reception. and written about by Jennifer Doyle and David Getsy.
 Getsy subsequently wrote about the performance and the related sculpture, The Resilience of the 20%, as the conclusion to his 2015 book Abstract Bodies.
 Becoming an Image was reviewed positively on the cover of the arts section of The Guardian newspaper in London, UK (2013), as well as in publications including The Huffington Post, The Daily Beast, Artsy Editorial, and C File Magazine, and Canadian Broadcasting Corporation (CBC).
 Additionally, Amelia Jones published writings on Cassils's solo practice in Reading Contemporary Performance: Theatricality Across Genres, co-edited with Gabrielle Cody (2015).